 •Vomiting.
 Student should be vomit free for 24 hours.

 •Diarrhea.
 Student should be diarrhea free for 24 hours.

 •Open sores that have a crusty appearance.

-9. If your child has head lice, contact your school’s health office.
-After shampooing your child’s hair with medicated shampoo and removing eggs from the hair, students need to be seen by the health aide, health aide plus (LPN) or travel school nurse (RN) before returning to school.
-Your child may return to school after treatment if he/she has been checked by the health aide, health aide plus (LPN) or travel school nurse (RN).
-Your child may not ride the bus or return to school until cleared by the health aide, health aide plus (LPN) or travel school nurse (RN).
-MCCSC Lice guidelines may be found on the MCCSC website: https://www.mccsc.edu/Page/3233
+•Head Lice: If your child has head lice, contact your school’s health office.
+After treating your child’s hair to kill the live lice and removing eggs from the hair, students need to be seen by the health aide, health aide plus (LPN), or travel school nurse (RN) before returning to school.
+Consult your child’s physician for treatment options and guidance.
+Your child may not ride the bus or return to school until cleared by the health aide, health aide plus (LPN), or travel school nurse (RN).
+MCCSC Lice guidelines may be found on the MCCSC website.

 Director of Health Services